Key takeaways

 Learn more about the value of site search.

 These 25 tips help improve both design and content for better user engagement.
+When you focus on how to make an engaging website, you naturally create a better experience for your customers.

 Start with a few ideas and test them with real users.
 The best results come from ongoing feedback and small, meaningful changes.